tony-waters/tony-waters.github.io/_posts/2015-04-07-directives-as-components-2.md

 The complete source for the sample application used in this and the previous post can be found on [GitHub](https://github.com/tony-waters/example-angular).
 The code for the new `panel` component is in a [separate branch](https://github.com/tony-waters/example-angular/tree/better-panel).

-###Notes
+###<a name="notes"></a>Notes

 1. if jQuery is available when Angular loads, then this will be wrapped as a jQuery object.
-Otherwise it uses the built-in [jqLite]() to wrap it instead
+Otherwise it uses the built-in [jqLite](https://docs.angularjs.org/api/ng/function/angular.element) to wrap it instead

 {% highlight html linenos %}
 {% raw %}